 AAA Editor Notes

 Georgia Aquarium is downtown at 225 Baker St., across from Centennial Olympic Park (MARTA: CNN Center or Peachtree Center stations).
-Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to something from outer space?
-Georgia Aquarium, that's where.
-Its seven major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.
+At Georgia Aquarium you can see whale sharks, manta rays, bottlenose dolphins and hundreds of other species.
+Its six major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.

-Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with many other sharks; groupers; stingrays; schools of bright yellow grunts; and four manta rays, the only manta rays on display in a U.S. aquarium.
-Stand in front of the enormous viewing window or walk through a cool acrylic tunnel.
+Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with many other sharks, groupers, stingrays, schools of yellow grunts and four manta rays.
+Guests can view from the enormous theater-style window or walk through the exhibit in a 100-foot acrylic tunnel.

 The AT&T Dolphin Tales gallery, theater and presentation is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the beauty and athleticism of bottlenose dolphins.